j-ewertz/ccalign/README.md

 }
 ```
 ## Output
 As a first step, the `execute_whisperx()` function transcribes the audio file with word-level timestamps using [whisperx](https://github.com/m-bain/whisperX).
-The transcription files (whisper and whisperx) are saved as a json file in the same folder as the audio file.
+The transcription files (whisper and whisperx) are saved as a JSON file in the same folder as the audio file.
 If you already have the whisperx timestamps, you can simply define the path in the DataFrame or Dataset as "path_whisperx" and skip this step.
 Second, the `execute_alignment()` function aligns the Whisperx output with the original transcript.
-Sentence-level timestamps, alignment statistics and word-level timestamps are exported to a directory called 'ccalign_results' in the current working directory.
+Sentence-level timestamps, alignment statistics and word-level timestamps are exported to a directory called *ccalign_results* in the current working directory.
 Word-level timestamps are experimental at this time.

 ## Configurations
-Below is an explanation of the configuration parameters used in the project:
+The following is an explanation of the configuration parameters used in the project:
 - model: Specifies the transcription model based on Whisper, which converts audio input into text.
 - device: Defines the hardware (e.g., CPU or GPU) used for transcription.
 - batch_size: Determines the number of audio data batches processed simultaneously within a single run of the Whisper model.